hydraulic-institute/edb/source/03_fluid-flow-III/03_fr-loss-others.md

 -----
-title:  C) Losses in Other Fluids
+title:  C) Losses With Other Fluids
 date: May 12th, 2020
 description: Frictional loss calculations for other fluids.
 Includes frictional loss modulus.
 -----

-## Losses in Other Fluids
+## Losses With Other Fluids

 ### Calculation of Frictional Losses for Other Fluids